apsun/NekoSMS/README.md

 ...coming from `12345`, and containing either `megane` or `poi`:
 \[`Sender`\] \[`Equals`\] \[`12345`\] + \[`Body`\] \[`Regular expression`\] \[`megane|poi`\]

+## Importing/exporting data

+Your exported filter rules are saved under `/sdcard/NekoSMS`.
+To import a backup file, simply place it in the same directory and select it within the app.

 ## Notes

 NekoSMS was designed for devices running stock Android.
 If your ROM has made